Jim McKelvey: Block, Inc. (formerly known as Square, Inc.)

-Cultivation Capital

-In 2012, McKelvey teamed with other St. Louis-based businesspeople to help found Cultivation Capital, a venture capital firm that manages early-stage venture capital funds in software, life sciences, and agtech.

 Invisibly

 In June 2016, McKelvey founded Invisibly, a company seeking to allow consumers to profit from their online data.

 The Federal Reserve

 In 2017, McKelvey was appointed as an Independent Director of the Federal Reserve Bank of St. Louis.

-NoW Innovation District
+In January 2022, McKelvey was named as chair.

+Downtown North

-Since 2019, McKelvey and business partner John Berglund, as StarLake Holdings have been building the NoW Innovation District in downtown St. Louis.
+Since 2019, McKelvey and business partner John Berglund as Starwood Group have been instrumental in building Downtown North, an Urban Insight District in St. Louis.

 Non-profit work

 LaunchCode

 In September 2013, McKelvey co-founded LaunchCode, a non-profit organization that aims to grow new talent and create pathways to on-the-job training and employment.
 LaunchCode partners with companies to set up paid apprenticeships in technology for talented people who lack the traditional credentials to land a quality, high-paying job.
 In 2014, LaunchCode was named "The Best Thing to Happen to St. Louis" by the St. Louis Riverfront Times.
 In February 2019, LaunchCode received a $300,000 grant from the Ewing Marion Kauffman Foundation to support education programming.